WHAT IS LINE DANCING?

 - It's Cheap! - While some forms of dance can cost up to £10 an hour, line dancing classes in Sheffield cost on average, just £2 an hour

-- No age restrictions - Line dancing is what you make it, it can be as energetic or low impact as you want, meaning it is suitable for all ages from children to their grandparents.
-(Children under 18 must be accompanied by an adult)
+- Age is just a number! - Line dancing is what you make it, it can be as energetic or low impact as you want, meaning it is suitable for most age groups from children to their grandparents.
+Children under 18 must be accompanied by an adult, and may not be suitable for smaller children.

 - Friendly pastime - Every dance class is a social event, learn to dance without pressure whilst having fun and enjoying meeting new people.